XDean/Share/doc/database/database-normalize.md

 | KFC         | Rice    | E.Trimble       |
 | BK          | Burger  | W.Trimble       |

+*Suppose that for each area they have same food*

 **Defects**

 - KFC has new food: dumpling